dbaragi/ITD---Internship/README.md

 ## Dataset and Annotations

-The dataset used for training and annotations were prepared using the Computer Vision Annotation Tool (CVAT).
-CVAT provided an intuitive interface for annotating pavement segregation within images.
+The dataset used for training and annotations were prepared using the CVAT.
 The annotations generated in CVAT were then utilized for training the YOLOv8 model.

 ## Data Format for YOLOv8